gistol/guidap-mystery-number/README.md

 # guidap-mystery-number
 Guess the number app for Guidap tech test (symfony 3, Vue.js 2)

+@update 2017-08-15: Some server test have been added (we discussed tests in interview).

 ## Pre requisites
 * PHP 7.1
 * Composer
 * npm
+* phpunit

 ## Installation
 1. Clone the repo